var vs let vs const

 - var: Variables declared with

-are hoisted to the top of their function or global scope.
-However, the initialization value is not hoisted, so the variable will be initialized withundefined
+varare hoisted to the top of their function or global scope.
+However, the initialization value is not hoisted, so the variable will be initialized withundefineduntil the actual declaration is reached in the code. - let: Variables declared with

-variable before its declaration results in a ReferenceError. - const: Variables declared with const are hoisted to the top of their containing block during compilation, but like let, they are not initialized until the actual declaration statement is reached in the code.
+letare also hoisted, but unlikevar, they are not initialized until the declaration statement is encountered in the code.
+Accessing aletvariable before its declaration results in a ReferenceError. - const: Variables declared with const are hoisted to the top of their containing block during compilation, but like let, they are not initialized until the actual declaration statement is reached in the code.

 - var: Variables declared with